Jim Moray: Producer

 Aside from all of his own albums Moray has produced other artists, initially from his own studio in Bristol profiled in a Sound on Sound feature in 2006.

 Moray produced and mixed the track "The Cuckoo's Nest" for the Oysterband Big Session in 2004.
 This was a live album, recorded over two nights, featuring a similar line-up to the tour he took part in in 2003.
 The track was nominated in the BBC Folk Awards that year.

 During 2005 Moray produced and performed on James Raynard's debut album Strange Histories, released in September 2005 on One Little Indian records.

 In 2008 he wrote and produced the song The Wishfulness Waltz for his sister Jackie Oates' second album The Violet Hour, as well as playing all the instruments on the track.
 He subsequently produced and mixed her third album Hyperboreans which was released in September 2009 and nominated for three BBC Radio 2 Folk Awards (including best album), and MOJO magazine's top folk albums of 2009.
 In 2015 he produced and mixed her sixth album "The Spyglass And The Herringbone" as well as co-writing the majority of the tracks.

 Moray produced and mixed the debut album Roodumdah by Kent-based folk-rock band Wheeler Street in autumn 2008.
 In 2010 he produced and mixed Find The Lady by Belshazzar's Feast.

 In 2014 he produced and mixed the second album by singer and songwriter Maz O'Connor, This Willowed Light.
 They worked together again on her third album The Longing Kind.
 In the same period he also produced the debut album by London folk band Tir Eolas, Stories Sung, Truths Told.

 Moray produced Salvor, the debut album by False Lights – his collaboration with Sam Carter, in 2015.
 The band released Harmonograph, a second album also produced by Moray in 2018.

 Moray produced Art Brut's fifth album Wham!
 Bang!
 Pow!
 Let's Rock Out!, after previously collaborating with lead singer Eddie Argos on the lo-fi musical The Islanders at the Edinburgh Fringe in 2013.
 The album was released by Alcopop!
 Records in 2018.

+In 2023 he began working with electro-folk singer and musician Frankie Archer, who had previously cited his work as an influence.
+He co-produced (with Archer) and mixed her EP Never So Red in late 2023.

+Moray produced, mixed and performed on Blair Dunlop's fifth studio album Out Of The Rain in 2024.